jmagman/flutter-wiki/Tree-hygiene.md

 9. Check for good grammar in API docs and comments.
 Check that identifiers are named according to our conventions.

-Once you are satisfied with the contribution, and _only_ once you are satisfied, write a comment that includes the phrase LGTM (or use the GitHub "Approval" mechanism).
+Once you are satisfied with the contribution, and _only_ once you are satisfied, use the GitHub "Approval" mechanism (an "LGTM" comment is not sufficient).
 If you feel like you are being worn down, hand the review to someone else.
 Consider our [conflict resolution](https://github.com/flutter/flutter/blob/master/CODE_OF_CONDUCT.md#conflict-resolution) policy if you feel like you are being forced to agree to something you don't like.